juhlee/Bachelor-Project/README.md

 <p> [Schematic Image of Supraspinatus tendons MRI] </p>
 <p>
   Particularily, I will be examining MRI images of human shoulder.
 Moreover, from the MRI image, I will only observe the Supraspinatus tendons region.
-It is one of the group of shoulder muscles/tendons that act to stabilize the shoulder.
+It is one of the group of shoulder muscles/tendons - altogether referrring to "Rotator Cuff" - that act to stabilize the shoulder.
 If the patient suffers from supraspinatus tendons tearing, a white spot will appear in the MRI image.
 </p>

+<h2> Deep Learning Implementation </h2>

+<h3> Samples information </h3>
+<p> MRI images were obtained from archive in a hospital: 2643 patients, 16 MRI images of shoulder per patient. </p>

+<h3> Image augmentation </h3>
+<p> In order to increase sample size, different modifications were done to image: </p>